What is our latest exhibition about?

 2014-2016 - "Between the Lines" launched at the Knitting and Stitching Shows at Alexandra Palace, London and Harrogate, Yorkshire.
 From January to March 2015 the exhibition moved to Braintree Museum Gallery, Braintree in Essex.
 In March/April 2015 the exhibition was on display at the Corinium Museum, Cirencester, Gloucestershire and in July 2015 we returned to the Pond Gallery at Snape Maltings, Suffolk.
 The last venue for this exhibition was at Landmark Arts Centre, Teddington during June/July 2016.

 2017-2018 - "Following a Thread" opened at Braintree District Museum, Braintree in Essex in April 2017.
 During that time we were able to participate in the annual Textile Fair running a workshop on mono-printing.
 The exhibition then moved in June 2017 to The Pond Gallery, Snape Maltings, Suffolk.
-It is hoped further venues for this particular exhibition may be announced in due course.

 For more information visit our Exhibition Archive page.